Don Hutson: Professional athletic career

 When he graduated from Alabama, Hutson did not plan on playing professionally.
 In those days, the NFL was not highly regarded in the South compared to college football.
-However, Green Bay Packers head coach Curly Lambeau saw the speedy Hutson as the perfect receiver for an expanded passing attack, which at the time revolved around the passing of single-wing backs Red Dunn and Arnie Herber to shifty halfback "Johnny Blood" McNally.
+However, Green Bay Packers head coach Curly Lambeau saw the speedy Hutson as the perfect receiver for an expanded passing attack, which at the time revolved around the passing of single-wing backs Red Dunn and Arnie Herber to shifty halfback Johnny Blood.

 Before the NFL draft existed, college players could sign with any team they wanted, and while Hutson did sign a contract with Green Bay, he had also signed a contract with the NFL's Brooklyn Dodgers.
 Both contracts came to the NFL office at the same time, and NFL president Joseph Carr declared that Hutson would go to Green Bay, as the Green Bay contract had an earlier date of signing.
 Hutson later claimed he chose the Packers because they offered the most money—$300 a game.
 "That was far and above what they had ever paid a player," said Hutson.
 "Each week they'd give me a check for $150 from one bank and $150 from another so nobody would know how much I was getting paid."

 Hutson's first catch as a professional was on an 83-yard touchdown pass from Herber on the first play from scrimmage against the Chicago Bears, in the second game of the 1935 season.
 It was the only score of the game as the Packers won 7–0.
 He caught six touchdowns total in his rookie season, which led the league.
 It was the first in a string of four straight seasons and nine seasons total that Hutson led the league in touchdown receptions.

 The 1936 season brought the Packers their fourth league title, with a 21–6 win over the Boston Redskins in the 1936 NFL Championship Game.
 Hutson scored the first touchdown of the game, on a 48-yard pass from Herber in the first quarter.
 Hutson became the youngest player in league history to lead the league in both receptions and receiving yardage, a record not broken until 2022 by Minnesota Vikings receiver, Justin Jefferson.
 He completed the season with 34 receptions for 536 yards and eight touchdowns, which were all league records, and helped Herber set the NFL season passing yards record.
 Hutson's yardage record was broken the next season by Chicago Cardinals receiver Gaynell Tinsley, who challenged Hutson over the next few years for the title of best receiver in the NFL.

 In 1938, Hutson had nine touchdown receptions, again setting the league record, as he led the Packers to another NFL Championship Game, this time against the New York Giants.
 However, a knee injury he suffered four weeks earlier kept him out of the game's starting lineup.
 He entered as a substitute three separate times late in the game but was unable to be a factor, catching no passes as Green Bay was defeated 23–17.